 My publications can be found on SSRN:

-- Islamophobia and the Law (with Khaled Beydoun, accepted for publication by Cambridge University Press)
+- Introduction in Islamophobia and the Law (Cyra A. Choudhury & Khaled Beydoun, eds., Cambridge University Press 2020).

 - Muslim Women in National and Transnational Security Regimes, Encyclopedia of Women in Islamic Cultures (2017) (invited, peer reviewed).